jlleblanc/blog.jlleblanc.com/_posts/2015-08-01-leftover-crawfish-gumbo.markdown

 To settle the matter, I once again opened the LeBlanc family cookbook.
 Upon finding Crawfish Bisque in the index, I turned to the recipe, completely unaware of what I was about to see.
 The ingredients list was broken into two sections and took up more than half a page.
 The recipe in total was more than two pages long.
 And then I saw the very first sentence:

-	This is a labor-intensive Creole delicacy, best attempted by a team of 2 or more persons.
+"This is a labor-intensive Creole delicacy, best attempted by a team of 2 or more persons."

 Oops.
 While I wanted to make more than an omelet, I wasn't prepared to make the Creole equivalent of Peking Duck.
 I smiled and decided to read on to get some ideas.
 The next bit was about roux.

-	To give the gravy its color, cook the roux until it is dark brown or several shades darker than a paper bag (or see Sherwin Williams paint sample [SW 6097 Sturdy Brown](https://www.sherwin-williams.com/homeowners/color/find-and-explore-colors/paint-colors-by-family/SW6097-sturdy-brown/#/6097/?s=products&p=PS0)).
+"To give the gravy its color, cook the roux until it is dark brown or several shades darker than a paper bag (or see Sherwin Williams paint sample SW 6097 Sturdy Brown)."

 I have to admit, I laughed out loud.
 The last thing I ever expected to find in the family cookbook was a comparison to a paint chip sample.
 I've made attempts at roux before and have generally been pleased with the results, but I confess most of my roux has ended up on the "blond" side.
 I'm usually going a little too fast, making a bit less than the recipe is calling for, and not wanting to chance scorching it.